Railways Closes 58 Unmanned Level Crossing Lahore Division To Control Accident - UrduPoint

 Railways Closes 58 Unmanned Level Crossing Lahore Division To Control Accident

-"Pakistan Railways was going to revamp and upgrade the existing railway infrastructure through Main Line-I project of China-Pak Economic Corridor (CPEC) which would transform the overall organization and ensure safety of the travelling public," an official in the Ministry of Railways told APP.
+"Pakistan Railways was going to revamp and upgrade the existing railway infrastructure through Main Line-I project of China-Pak Economic Corridor (CPEC) which would transform the overall organization and ensure safety of the travelling public," an official in the Ministry of Railways told APP here on Sunday.

 He said that Pakistan Railways was taking several measures to prevent accidents in future including up-gradation of 550 vulnerable unmanned level crossings in collaboration with the respective provincial governments.